Vuk Drašković: Political career

-In January 1999, SPO, a parliamentary party, was asked to join a coalition with Milošević's Socialist Party of Serbia as tension with US and NATO increased, in order to use his influence with Western politicians.
+In January 1999, SPO, a parliamentary party, was asked to join a coalition with Milošević's Socialist Party of Serbia as tension with US and NATO increased, to use his influence with Western politicians.
 In early 1999, Drašković became the deputy prime minister of the Federal Republic of Yugoslavia.
 He did so in response to Milošević's appeal for national unity in the face of Albanian uprising in Kosovo and a looming confrontation with NATO.
 He was sacked by the Prime Minister Momir Bulatović on 28 April 1999.